 I grew up admiring his attitudes both in and out of track, but Villeneuve was not a hero, whatever he did, he did it for himself and we ideally joined him, we felt involved in his dreams, in the plans of a man who did not want to grow up, with his fragility, with his weakenesses and his extraordinary normality.

-So, looking behind myself, I realise Gilles was like a father to me as he taught me how to live on the right side and today, thirty-one years after he disappeared, Gil has become a son, as the sorrow I feel any time I think about his absence is so bad, that I feel as I am only a survivor.
+So, looking behind myself, I realise Gilles was like a father to me as he taught me how to live on the right side and today, thirty-three years after he disappeared, Gil has become a son, as the sorrow I feel any time I think about his absence is so bad, that I feel as I am only a survivor.

 He had reached the top of his mountain and for sure, up there, he could see everything from a